andr01d-1/andr01d-1.github.io/_posts/2024-10-31-CPU-Memory-Model-pt1.md

     <p>Interactive guide to speculative execution attacks hosted on <a href="https://mdsattacks.com/diagram.html" target="_blank">www.mdsattacks.com</a> from <a href="https://www.synkhronix.com/about/" target="_blank">micro-architectural attack researcher Stephan Van Schaik</a>.</p>
 </div>

-Two two buffers are part of `out of order engine`.
+Two buffers are part of `out of order engine`.

 ### Store Buffer Size in Intel Archiectures

-Intel Skylake architecture, typically feature a `store buffer` with 56 entries.
+Intel Skylake architecture, typically features a `store buffer` with 56 entries.
 This size is optimized for balancing performance and hardware constraints.
 For example:
 - **Skylake Architecture**: A 56-entry `store buffer` achieves 98.1% of the performance of [an ideal store buffer implementation without stalls](https://microarch.org/micro53/papers/738300a568.pdf).
 - **Energy-Efficient Designs**: In scenarios with reduced store buffer sizes (e.g., 20 entries for energy efficiency), advanced techniques like [Store-Prefetch Burst (SPB)](https://microarch.org/micro53/papers/738300a568.pdf) can maintain comparable performance to larger buffers.